-He spent his teens submitting politically-themed letters to "The New York Times," and he went on to attend Columbia University, where he frequently published in the campus literary journal.
+He spent his teens submitting politically-themed letters to The New York Times.
+He went on to attend Columbia University, where he published numerous articles in the campus literary journal.

-His work, "Howl," was at one point banned in the United States because of its controversial subject matter.
+Howl was at one point banned in the United States because of its controversial subject matter.